joanms/unicorn-attractor/README.md

 #### Features

-##### Reporting Features
+##### Requesting Features
 1. Navigate to feature report form.
-2. Enter text in the title field only and click "Request Feature".
-3. Ensure that a message appears saying that the description field is required.
-4. Enter text in the description field only and click "Request Feature".
-5. Ensure that a message appears saying that the title field is required.
-6. Enter text in both fields and click "Request Feature".
+2. Enter text in both fields and click "Request Feature".
-7. Ensure that the feature appears in list_features.html.
+3. Ensure that the feature appears in list_features.html.
-8. Click on "View Details" for the bug in list_features.html and ensure that a page with its details appears.
+4. Click on "View Details" for the bug in list_features.html and ensure that a page with its details appears.
-9. Ensure that the feature is listed on the profile page of the user that submitted it.
+5. Ensure that the feature is listed on the profile page of the user that submitted it.

 ##### Viewing Feature Details